ylzshaha/ylzshaha.github.io/_posts/2023-1-25-Chromium-Security-Models.md

 img_path: /assets/image/Chromium_security_models.assets/
 ---

 After learning about V8 exploitation, I became to be interested in the security of Chromium.
-After a period of thinking, I decided to start by learning about the security models of Chromium and then continue to learn how to exploit Chromium vulnerabilities.
-Therefore, this article is an introduction to Chromium security models which I have learned recently.
+After a period of thinking, I decided to start by learning about the security models of Chromium and then continued to learn how to exploit Chromium vulnerabilities.
+Therefore, this article is an introduction to Chromium security models which I had learned recently.

 Welcome to contact me if you find some mistakes in this article!:-)

 ## Site Isolation